39 Coastal Decorating Ideas for Your Beach Home

 9. Soft & Natural Lighting for a Coastal Feel

 Lighting and accessories are important elements in creating a modern coastal look.
-Lighting should be soft and natural, with plenty of natural light streaming through windows.
+Lighting should be soft and natural, with an abundance of natural light streaming through the windows.
 Large windows, skylights, and glass doors are great ways to allow natural light to flood into a room.

 Sheer curtains or other light-filtering window treatments can also help to create a soft, diffused light that adds to the coastal vibe.
-Mirrors are another great way to reflect natural light and make a room feel larger and brighter.
+Mirrors are another effective way to reflect natural light, making a room feel larger and brighter.

 Coastal Living Room